 - Many users complained about how it stopped working after a few months

-The Ecobee 4 smart thermostat comes with built-in sensors and Amazon Alexa.
-Measuring 1 pound, it is made from plastic and has an intuitive interface.
+The Ecobee4 smart thermostat comes with built-in sensors and Amazon Alexa smart speaker.
+Measuring one pound, it is made from plastic and has an intuitive interface.
 It also displays the temperature which can be adjusted manually using the 3.5-inch touchscreen display or with voice over too.
-Similarly, you can also call Alexa to regulate or change the temperature.
+Similarly, you may also call Alexa to regulate or change the temperature.

-The Ecobeev4 is not just a smart thermostat.
-It is a multi-purpose device which can also read the news and perform other functions like tell a joke.
+The Ecobee4 is not just a smart thermostat.
+It is a multi-purpose device that can also read the news and perform other functions like tell a joke.
 Moreover, the thermostat also comes with a sensor that works to optimize the temperature.
 The room sensors measure the occupancy and temperature and set up the most comfortable temperature accordingly.

 - High compatibility with various ventilation systems

-- It is able to work with different smart home devices
+- It is able to work with other smart home devices

 - Poorly integrated with Alexa